Brilliantcrank/airbag-industries/_posts/2004-11-19-nickelodeon.md

 Finally, leave it to Hollywood to not get the point of this at all.
 [Minnie Driver](http://www.amazon.com/exec/obidos/tg/browse/-/13609391), looking through rainbows and puppy dog glasses, had this to say about her involvement in Amazon Theater’s second film, [Portrait](http://www.amazon.com/exec/obidos/tg/browse/-/13609391):

-<div class="quote">To be at the forefront of Amazon’s innovative program is something that I care passionately about.
+> To be at the forefront of Amazon’s innovative program is something that I care passionately about.
 And for there to be a whole new generation of people being exposed in a whole new way to short films is so exciting — they may go out and make their own short films and see how they can put them on their own Web sites….
-The possibilities are endless, and that’s maybe the greatest inspirational gift of a place like Amazon.com — that anything is possible.</div>Minnie baby, I hate to break it to you, but Amazon is giant online store — they sell products shipped free in three to seven days, not dreams and inspiration.
+The possibilities are endless, and that’s maybe the greatest inspirational gift of a place like Amazon.com — that anything is possible.

+Minnie baby, I hate to break it to you, but Amazon is giant online store — they sell products shipped free in three to seven days, not dreams and inspiration.
 And in this case you are a mannequin, not a passionate innovator.
 Still, I have to say you did look convincing with that [Jabra FreeSpeak BT250 Headset for Bluetooth Phones](http://www.amazon.com/exec/obidos/ASIN/B000246XQE/airbag-20).
 Not everyone has the talent to pull that off.